World War 3: Trump Adviser H.R. McMaster Wants Syria Ground War, Mike Cernovich Claims

 “Senior White House and administration officials tell me Trump’s national security adviser, General H.R.
 McMaster, has been quietly pressing his colleagues to question the underlying assumptions of a draft war plan against the Islamic State that would maintain only a light U.S. ground troop presence in Syria.
 McMaster’s critics inside the administration say he wants to send tens of thousands of ground troops to the Euphrates River Valley.
 His supporters insist he is only trying to facilitate a better interagency process to develop Trump’s new strategy to defeat the self-described caliphate that controls territory in Iraq and Syria.”

-Apparently there a just a small number of U.S. special forces currently deployed to Syria.
+Apparently there’s just a small number of U.S. special forces currently deployed to Syria.

 — Mike Cernovich ???????? (@Cernovich) April 13, 2017